Roger Albertsen: International career

-He was capped 25 times for Norway, having debuted in 1976.
+Albertsen was capped 25 times for Norway, having debuted in 1976.
 Many remember him from the famous match against England in 1981, where he was awarded the 1–1 goal, despite that television replays have later shown that Albertsen did in fact not touch the ball, and Tom Lund's cross went straight into the net.

 He made his international debut in a World Cup qualifier against Switzerland in 1976.
 He is credited with scoring the equaliser in Norway's win over England in 1981.
 Bryan Robson gave the visitors the lead after 15 minutes.
 In the 35th minute, Albertsen went after a cross from Tom Lund and the ball went into the net.
 Albertsen was credited with the goal, but television replays seem to indicate that Albertsen did not make contact with the ball before it crossed the line.
 Hallvar Thoresen scored Norway's second goal four minutes before half-time and Norway went on to win the game 2–1.

 Albertsen now got an extended run in the national side, and scored two more goals in a pair of summer friendlies.
 This time there was no doubt about Albertsen being the scorer.
 He was also a member of the team that defeated Yugoslavia 3–1 in a Euro 84 qualifier.
 Shortly after that match, he was on the move again.

-Roger Albertsen was a hard-working and hard-tackling midfielder who never truly established himself as a first-choice in the Norway lineup, but he was a dependable player who did a fine job whenever he got the chance.
-He wasn't a finesse player, but his work-rate and determination made him a fan favorite at every club he played.
+Style of play

+Albertsen was a midfielder known for his physical style of play and consistent work rate.
+Although he did not become a regular first-choice selection for the Norway national team, he contributed reliably when called upon.
+While not primarily recognized for technical flair, he was valued for his determination and commitment at club level.